 How is GPT used in content creation?

-GPT helps writers brainstorm ideas, write drafts, and edit content quickly.
+GPT helps writers brainstorm ideas and produce drafts they can edit quickly.

 Is GPT only used by big tech companies?

-No, small businesses and individuals also use GPT for content, customer support, and translation.
+No. Small businesses and individuals also use GPT for content creation and customer support work.

 How accurate are GPT-based translations?